RoboticMind/Project-Whitelist-Checker/README.md

 # Project-Whitelist-Checker
-Checks if a BOINC project can be added to the Gridcoin whitelist or if a whitelisted project should be greylisted.
+Checks if a BOINC project can be added to the Gridcoin whitelist (by stats requirements) or if a whitelisted project should be greylisted.

 Use by going to the "last 40 days" stats for a project on BOINCStats (as bookmark you will also need to click the bookmark there too)

+Note: this can only check zero credit days and work availability score.
+There are other requirements that this cannot check

 # Browser Extension